HomeMobile AntennasMountsAccessoriesInstall PhotosOnline SalesOrder FormFrequently Asked QuestionsAbout USLinks

 We try to build antennas to meet the needs of most Hams.

-The Little Tarheel II was built to allow HF mobile enthusiast who had issues with the larger antennas and needed a compact HF antenna easy to install.
-(Note: XYL approved )
+The Little Tarheel II was built to allow HF mobile enthusiast who had issues with the larger antennas and needed a compact HF antenna easy to install and covers 6-80 Meters .
+(Note: XYL approved ☺) Note: CapHat not recommended for use with Little Tarheel HP, Little Tarheel II or Baby Tarheel

-The Model 100A-HP is the original large high power version built for cars, small trucks, or the bed of larger pickups with covers 10-80 Meters.
+The Model 100A-HP is the original large high power version built for cars, small trucks, or the bed of larger pickups and covers 10-80 Meters.

 The Model 200A-HP is the extended length version of the original large high power which covers 10-80 Meters, built for SUV's, mini vans, Vans, or large pickups when mounting low in the vehicle.